gardenof/dailyReps/src/DailyReps.md

 * build a data Record with two string fields.
 Use applicative syntax that will build an IO Record^ by asking for each field to be entered as a line.

 * ^^ do both in the REPL.

+Create a new type around List
+Implement Applicative for it
+Provide a pure and apply instance
+Make pure be correct for applyZip

+Understand "->" in types
+figure out the Type for Fmap, Pure, (<*>) figure out the method for Fmap, Pure, (<*>)